ArseniiGav/NeuroMCT/README.md

 # Simulation-based inference for Precision Neutrino Physics through Neural Monte Carlo tuning

 This repository contains the implementation of neural likelihood estimators for Monte Carlo parameter tuning in high-precision neutrino experiments, with a focus on the JUNO (Jiangmen Underground Neutrino Observatory) detector.
+The code presented here was used for our study that is available online on [arXiv](https://arxiv.org/abs/NO_ID_YET).
+Please refer to the paper for details.

 ## Overview

 Precise modeling of detector energy response is crucial for next-generation neutrino experiments.
-This work develops neural likelihood estimation methods within the simulation-based inference framework to address the computational challenges arising from lack of analytical likelihoods.
+This work develops neural likelihood estimation methods within the simulation-based inference framework to address the computational challenges arising from the lack of analytical likelihoods.

 ### Key features